MaskAnyone/MaskAnyoneProdInfrastructure/README.md

 - Specify a "Username", "Email", "First name" and "Last name"; Also set "Email verified" to true
 - Click on "Create" to create this user
 - Open the "Credentials" tab and click on "Set password" to specify a password for this user
-- Specify the password and confirm it a second time; You can choose to leave temporary enabled which will force this user to change the password after the first login; Finally click on "Save"
+- Specify the password and confirm it a second time; You can choose to leave temporary enabled which will force this user to change the password after the first login; Finally click on "Save" and "Save password"

 **Step 8: Provide the backend with keycloak's public key.**
 To identify a user the keycloak server generates a so-called token which it signs so that other parts of the application (i.e. our backend) can check the user permissions.